zackees/transcribe-anything/README.md

 #### Insanely fast on `cuda` platforms

-If you pass in `--device insane` on a cuda platform then this tool will use this state of the art version of whisper: https://github.com/Vaibhavs10/insanely-fast-whisper, which is MUCH faster and has a pipeline for speaker identification (diarization) using the `--hg_token` option.
+If you pass in `--device insane` on a cuda platform then this tool will use this state of the art version of whisper: https://github.com/Vaibhavs10/insanely-fast-whisper, which is MUCH faster and has a pipeline for speaker identification (diarization) using the `--hf_token` option.

 Also note, `insanely-fast-whisper` (`--device insane`) included in this project has been fixed to work with python 3.11.
 The upstream version is still broken on python 3.11 as of 1/22/2024.